-The FACT Project launched fall 2017.
+The FACT Project launched Fall 2017.

 The Food Access and Resources (FARE) Project is a collaborative project between Pepperdine's Student Affairs and the Office of Institutional Effectiveness.
-The project is designed to gather information on access and affordability associated with food and hunger among Seaver College students.
+The project is designed to gather information on access and affordability associated with food and hunger among Pepperdine students.
 California colleges are currently facing a new barrier towards degree completion: food insecurity.
 The United States Department of Agriculture defines food insecurity as a household economic or social condition which results in having limited or uncertain access to adequate food.

-The FARE Project launched fall 2018.
+The FARE Project launched Fall 2018.

 What Percentage of Students are Food Insecure? | FARE Infographic

 Are Seaver Students Food Insecure? | FARE Infographic

 Diversity Inclusion and Multicultural Maturity at Pepperdine | OIE Student Intern Research Project

 Additional Research Reports